 Feed management tools

-Completing the simple will identify any shortage in home-grown feed and therefore determine if supplementary feed is needed.
+Completing a simple feed budget will identify any shortage in home-grown feed and therefore determine if supplementary feed is needed.